andrewnotea/Piblii-translation-test/README.md

 # Piblii-translation-test
-Localization for UI and/or Theme
+Publii app: localization for UI and/or Theme